basarat/algorithms/src/shuffle/README.md

 Now lets implement this algorithm using TypeScript.
 * We bring in our `randomInt` function from a previous lesson.
 * We start by creating a generic function which takes an array of type `T` and returns an array of type `T`
-* We go ahead and make a copy of the array.
-Note that if we don't do this, we can even implement this algorithm in-place.
+* Within the function body, we go ahead and make a copy of the array.
+Note that if we don't do this, the algorithm can and will essentially operate in-place.
 * Next we simply loop through the input array,
 * In each iteration, we randomly pick an index from any of the remaining unshuffled items,
-* We then swap, putting the randomly chosen item into the array's `i`th position.
+* We then do a swap, putting the randomly chosen item into the array's `i`th position.
 * And finally we return this shuffled array.

 ```js